 Trim Healthy Mamas, here’s the skinny on this Creamy Cajun Ranch Dressing:

 There’s approximately eight 2-tablespoon servings in a batch.
 If you make this recipe as written with 2 teaspoons of MCT oil, each serving would have only 1.1 grams of fat.

 That means this dressing is a great choice for any fuel style!

 If you find that it’s just not flavorful enough for you, add a little more seasonings until it suits your taste buds.
 I developed this recipe using WFN spices, and I’m finding as I use them that I don’t need to use quite as much as compared to the spices and seasonings I usually use.

-So grab yourself a pint sized mason jar, a whisk, and these ingredients and make some dressing!
+So grab yourself a pint sized mason jar, a whisk, and these ingredients and make some dressing (or dip)!